flatironinstitute/kachery-p2p/doc/reference.md

 ## Recommendation for multiple users sharing the same computer

 If multiple users are sharing the same machine, then it is recommended that one of the users (or perhaps a service user) maintains the running daemon, and that the KACHERY_STORAGE_DIR is set to a directory that is readable (but not writeable) by all users.
+The individual do not need to set any environment variables, and in particular should **not** set the KACHERY_STORAGE_DIR.